kataev/kataev/README.md

 ### Hello, I'm Denis Kataev, a Python developer 🐍, manager 🎯, and public speaker 🗣️.

-- I have contributed to open source projects, such as the flake8 module for documentation and the pytest module for grp testing.
+- I have created some open source projects, such as the [flake8](https://github.com/flake8-docs/flake8-rst) module for documentation and the pytest module for [grps](https://github.com/kataev/pytest-grpc) testing.
 - I enjoy working with databases and database tools, such as the SQLAlchemy ORM.
 - Currently, I'm learning about causal inference and Bayesian statistics 🎲.
 - I'm inspired by cool visualizations and strive to explain complex ideas through simple visual language 📈.